PapenfussLab/proteindj/README.md

 }
 ```

-In this example, Nextflow will use all of the default parameter values from the params section except for `rfd_mode`, `rfd_contigs`, `seq_method` and `pred_method` (in this case to generate a de novo monomer 80 residues in length with RFdiffusion, Full-Atom MPNN and Boltz-2).
+In this example, Nextflow will use all of the default parameter values from the params section except for `design_mode`, `rfd_contigs`, `seq_method` and `pred_method` (in this case to generate a de novo monomer 80 residues in length with RFdiffusion, Full-Atom MPNN and Boltz-2).
 You can use profiles by adding the `-profile` flag. e.g.

 `nextflow run main.nf -profile monomer_denovo`